earlbalai/DayZ-Source/README.md

 		* [Fixed]	Fixed Parachute so jumping out of choppers wont kill you.
 		* [Fixed]	Event Handle for wrecked choppers.
 		* [Fixed]	Event Handle for Vehicles.
+		* [Fixed]	Remove objects from DB by objectID and objectUID only.
+(Should fix Deployable problems)